tickup-se/mlink_subscribe_test/README.md

 Based on SpiderRocks example code the live_prints program streams a set of tickers and counts the number of open and close cross trades.

-The program historic_prints is reading trough a historic file and outputs the number of open prints.
+The program historic_prints is reading trough a historic file and outputs the number of open and close trades.

 ## build all